jahnvi1017/tableau_project/README.md

 # Sql Queries

 ## Here are the Sql queries and there output used to analyze covid-19 data globally.
-> --select columns from coviddeaths table
+> -- 1.select columns from coviddeaths table
 >
 > SELECT
 >	iso_code, continent, location, date, new_cases, new_deaths, population